Relational goods: Background

 Adam Smith, in his 1759 work The Theory of Moral Sentiments, first outlined the idea of non-instrumental relational positives.
 The 18th century Italian tradition of Civil Economy put the concept of the inner relational nature of the person at the core of the economic science.
 The idea was largely abandoned until the 1970s by the mainstream (although we can find intuitions in Mill, Marshall, the Austrian school, Keynes, Hirschman), when the discussion of happiness again came to light with the first analysis of the Easterlin Paradox.
 A solid concept of relational goods was built in the following years in an attempt to reconcile this paradox, and to answer the issue of why voter turnout is higher than rational choice theory suggests.
 Thus relational goods as an economic concept became more researched in the late 1980s when economists Benedetto Gui wrote From Transactions to Encounters: The Joint Generation of Relational Goods and Conventional Values (1987), and Carole Uhlaner penned Relational Goods and Participation: Incorporating Sociality into a Theory of Rational Action (1989).
 They aimed to change the way economist think of relationships, and viewed them as non-instrumental goods that have value within themselves.

 This idea was adopted from other fields that understood human interaction as a fundamental part of human life, with social deprivation being incredibly harmful to human well-being.
 Economists adopted this concepts, and began to involve relational analysis to study what creates happiness for individuals.

-It is important to understand that while commodities may be exchanged or consumed during an encounter, it is the utility that comes from the encounter specifically, rather than the utility of the goods consumed, that is considered a relational good.
+While commodities may be exchanged or consumed during an encounter, it is the utility that comes from the encounter specifically, rather than the utility of the goods consumed, that is considered a relational good.
 A shopkeeper may sell a good to a customer, but the relational good in that instance is the interaction, the potential enjoyment, sharing and emotional connection that is swapped which is relevant.
 Due to the highly intangible nature of this connection, relational goods and their value is difficult to measure, and thus study.
 Many studies instead measure social interactions (volunteering, clubs, church events, parties and gatherings etc.) against self-proclaimed levels of happiness, thus identifying some impacts of socialization.
 What is infinitely clearer is that deprivation of human interaction can have drastic negative effects physiologically, which aids the hypothesis that relational goods at the very least have health-related utility.

 Theories on relational goods can have many policy implications for governments.
-Policies that increase Gross Domestic Product while negatively effecting an individual’s ability to consume and produce relational goods, may have negative long term impacts on society as a whole.
+Policies that increase Gross Domestic Product while negatively effecting an individual's ability to consume and produce relational goods, may have negative long-term impacts on society as a whole.